Community Health Newsletter

 "We're here for you!"

-We believe everyone should have access to a doctor, especially during a pandemic.
+We believe everyone should have access to care, especially during a pandemic.

 By the Community Health team at Cherry Hill Free Clinic.